chaswiso/Portfolio/Test Plan.md

 > Written with [StackEdit](https://stackedit.io/).

 # Test Plan
-> This document will describe the scope, approach, resources, and schedule of FlightAware's intended test activities for the described project or release.”
+> This document will describe the scope, approach, resources, and schedule of FlightAware's intended test activities for the described project or release.
 ## Introduction
-> Brief summary of the release or product being tested
+> Brief summary of the release or product being tested.
 ## Objectives
 > What are the test objectives and goals of this release?
 ## Scope
-> What will be tested in this release, and what specifically will NOT be tested?
+> What will be tested in this release, and specifically what will NOT be tested?
 ## Testing Strategy
-> Perform multiple types of test procedures that give expected test outcomes
+> Perform multiple types of test procedures that give expected test outcomes.
 ### Unit Testing
 - work with developers to identify scenarios to arrange, act and assert
 ### API Testing